Harish-SN/Harish-SN/README.md

 # Hi, I'm Harish 👋

 Cloud / DevOps ☁️
-AWS Professional certified, building and running cloud systems that scale, heal, and stay boring in production.
+AWS certified, building and running cloud systems that scale, heal, and stay boring in production.

 ---